unkyulee/micro-journal/micro-journal-rev-2-revamp/quickstart.md

    * https://www.18650batterystore.com/products/samsung-30q
    * Send a message in tindie when you find some reliable places or links to buy the battery in your country.

-1. **Install the battery**: The **Rev.2.Revamp** will not function without a battery.
+2. **Install the battery**: The **Rev.2.Revamp** will not function without a battery.
 Ensure the battery is properly installed before attempting to power it on.

-2. **Power on**: Once the battery is installed, you're ready to power on and begin using your device.
+3. **Power on**: Once the battery is installed, you're ready to power on and begin using your device.

+4. Peel off the plastic from the display: You may see some scratches or some bubbles on the display.
+That's part of packaging plastic supposed to be peeled off.
+I left it there so that you can enjoy the peeling sensation.
+You know what I mean?

 # Battery Information